-871-23.69(96) Injunction for nonpayment or failure to report.
+871-23.69(96) Injunction for nonpayment or failure to provide required information.

-23.69(1) In addition or as an alternative to any other remedy provided in Iowa Code chapter 96 and this rule, the department may proceed to enjoin an employer who has refused or failed to pay any contributions, interest, or penalty or who has failed to file any reports required by the department.
+23.69(1) In addition or as an alternative to any other remedy provided in Iowa Code chapter 96 and this rule, the department may proceed to enjoin an employer who has refused or failed to pay any contributions, interest, or penalty or who has failed to file or provide any information required by the department.